How to Date a Schrade Knife

 Schrade cutlery company used the images at specific times; hence it is a more accurate dating method.

-See also: How To Date A Case Knife–Everything you Need
+See also: How To Date A Kissing Crane Knife?

 Images found on the handle can be counter-checked with images from the internet for more accurate dating.